 - Dress shirts are to be tucked in (straight-hemmed shirts need not be tucked in).

-- Students may wear khaki, navy, black, or grey pants or shorts that hang from the waist with no undergarments showing.
+- Students may wear khaki- style pants or shorts in colors of khaki, navy, gray or black that hang from the waist with no undergarments showing.

 - Shorts must fall no higher than three (3) inches above the knee.